-This packaging feels so different for Pixi, I’m not sure why this is the only product in the entire line to feature an illustration on the packaging (the full size wipes don’t have the same rose illustration) – but I like it and wish they’d carried it further through, not only that but the moisturiser is a metal tube which I have a bit of a love hate relationship with, as you have to be careful to squeeze with care so that product does not get stuck and trapped in crumpled tube, but does make it easy to see how much is left.
+This packaging feels so different for Pixi, I’m not sure why this is the only product in the entire line to feature an illustration on the packaging (the full size wipes don’t have the same rose illustration) – but I like it and wish they’d carried it further through, not only that but the moisturiser is a metal tube which I have a bit of a love hate relationship with, as you have to be careful to squeeze with care so that product does not get stuck and trapped in crumpled tube, but does make it easy to see how much is left (note they have since changed this to a plastic tube).
 It’s a generous sized tube at 50ml, where a lot of high end moisturisers tend to be around the 30ml mark.
 This is another product that has been heavily tried out and I’ve only got a few more uses left in this before I’ll be declaring this finished.

 The Rose Ceramide cream is an intensive moisturiser from Pixi and I’ve been using this for a good two monthsnow as my nightly moisturiser, and the more I used it the more it reminded me of one of my all time faves – M&S Ultimate Sleep Cream. performs really well like thick luxurious night creams but has a lighter consistency.
 It’s not the lightest feeling moisturiser I’ve tried but for things that work as well as this I’m used to my skin feeling a lot more weighed down and I’ve really enjoyed using this.